-- Continue to monitor and support archaeological spot-monitoring events. - Continue to assist the Design-Builder in securing a City of Richmond Non-Stormwater Discharge Permit.
+- Continue to monitor and support archaeological spot-monitoring events. - Review the Design-Builder's annual Construction Environmental Management Plan update.

-- Review the Design-Builder's annual Construction Environmental Management Plan update. - Review and support the Design-Builder's Qualified Environmental Professional's bird activity inspections. - Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation. - Continue to monitor and provide input to Design-Builder on water management.
+- Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation. - Continue to monitor and provide input to Design-Builder on rain and water management.